VirtusLab/git-machete/CONTRIBUTING.md

 1. Make sure that build for `master` passes on [Travis CI](https://travis-ci.org/VirtusLab/git-machete/branches).

 1. Verify that a build started for [Snap](https://build.snapcraft.io/user/VirtusLab/git-machete).
+   If not, check build.snapcraft.io webhook on Github (under Settings > Webhooks) - sometimes the build system responds with 500 status for no clear reason, in such case `Redeliver` the call.
    Once ready, install the `latest/edge` revision locally (`sudo snap install --edge git-machete`) and verify that it works correctly, esp. wrt. push/pull via ssh/https and editor (`git machete edit` and interactive rebases).